Quick Start#

 find_package(tvm_ffi CONFIG REQUIRED)

-# Link C++ target to `tvm_ffi_header` and `tvm_ffi_shared`
+# Link C++ target to `tvm_ffi::header` and `tvm_ffi::shared`

 add_library(add_one_cpu SHARED compile/add_one_cpu.cc)